March 2020 and like so many businesses TLA had to shut down.

 Here is what trainers do.
 Or at least, good trainers do.

 - We coach you.
 Do you know how nice it is to get coached: It’s super nice.
-You get to listen to our voices and as we speak will likely swoon into an exercise trance as we provide the most exquisite instructions. (we think our voices sound like Morgan Freeman) and you will too/ha.
+You get to listen to our voices and as we speak will likely swoon into an exercise trance as we provide the most exquisite instructions.

 - We want our clients to succeed and perform like Olympians, look hot, and turn heads everywhere they go.
 That is the honest truth.
 And when we design the TLA training sessions, we do our damndest to make this truism happen.